Jurickson Profar Player Props: Rockies vs. Phillies

-Jurickson Profar -- hitting .200 with a double, a home run, five walks and three RBI in his past 10 games -- will be in action for the Colorado Rockies versus the Philadelphia Phillies, with Aaron Nola on the hill, on April 21 at 7:05 PM ET.
+On Saturday, Jurickson Profar (.184 batting average in his past 10 games, with a double, a home run, seven walks and two RBI) and the Colorado Rockies face the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
+First pitch is at 3:05 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Phillies.
+He had a hitless performance in his last game (0-for-2) against the Phillies.

 Jurickson Profar Game Info & Props vs. the Phillies